-Your Hosts, Justin Kane and Drew Godfrey, welcome you to Cedar Hill Farm Bed & Breakfast
+Your Hosts, Justin Kane, Drew Godfrey, and Gabe welcome you to Cedar Hill Farm Bed & Breakfast

 Here at Cedar Hill Farm we are humbled by the rich history of this property and wish to welcome you to share in the comforts of our new Bed & Breakfast and embrace the essence of a time gone by.
 The house was built in 1695 and has stood fast in its original state with exposed post and beam construction, hand planed woodwork and wide plank flooring.